A Patient’s Guide to Better Oral Health By Smile Cliniq

 Good oral hygiene helps prevent dental problems such as tooth decay and plaque deposits which is a main cause of gum disease.
 Brushing removes plaque from the large surfaces of the teeth and from just under the gums.
 Flossing and interdental brushing is also important as it removes plaque from between your teeth where your toothbrush cannot reach.

-This guide is designed to help you develop and maintain a complete oral hygiene programme.
+This dental guide is designed to help you develop and maintain a complete programme for your oral health.
 Below is an easy to follow step by step instructions on correct brushing, rinsing and flossing techniques.

 Modified Bass brushing technique: